-Each workflow is built from a sequence of steps.
-Steps are added inline and configured directly in the editor.
+Each workflow is built from a combination of steps and memory options, all added and configured directly in the editor.

 Ask